The Beginner’s Guide to Bitcoin Forks

-- Loyce has a claiming service on the BitcoinTalk forum and has much positive feedback.
+- Loyce has a claiming service on the BitcoinTalk forum and has a lot of positive feedback.

 Bitcoin forks are changes made to the Bitcoin rules or protocol; Soft forks are slight changes that comply with the existing coin while hard forks result in a new type of coin.
-Bitcoin forks can allow you to make money, however, you need to be careful not to get scammed.
+Bitcoin forks allow to claim coins out of thin air, however, you need to be careful not to get scammed.

-I believe that in the future we’ll be seeing more forks coming out.
-On the other hand, the overall buzz about forks will probably die down, as more and more people understand that many of the forks are usually worthless and don’t have any clear ideology behind them.
+I believe that in the future the overall buzz about forks will probably die down, as more and more people understand that many of the forks are usually worthless and don’t have any clear ideology behind them.

 That’s it!
-If you have any comment or personal experience about forks you wish to share, please post it in the comments section below.
+If you have any comment or personal experience about forks you wish to share, let me know in the comment section below.

 Bitcoin Video Crash Course